Most people will have a minor

 ruptured disc.
 If the tear is large enough, the jellylike material inside the

-disc may leak out (herniate) and press against a nerve.
-See a picture of a
+disc may leak out (herniate ) and press against a nerve or the spinal cord

 may not be related to an injury.